dunhamsteve/newt/README.md

 ## Case Tree

 I've got no idea what I'm doing here.
 I worked off of Jesper Cockx "Elaborating Dependent (Co)pattern Matching", leaving out codata for now.

+## Issues

+- I need to do some erasure of values unused at runtime
+- I'm a little fuzzy on the "right way" to deal with constraints from unification
+- I'm a little fuzzy on how much to evaluate and when
+- I'm not postponing anything, and I suspect I will need to

 ## References